Top 3 Reasons You’ll Want A Self-Driving Car In The Future

 The first thing to consider when evaluating whether a car should drive itself or not is how good the current paradigm is.
 That current paradigm is entirely oriented around human piloting.
 But the fact is, humans make lousy drivers.
 We become drowsy and even fall asleep.
 We become bored and start multitasking by making phone calls or texting (or worse!).
 We become angry and take our “road rage” out on other drivers.

-The fact is, over 2 million people are injured in automotive accidents each year, and approximately 35,000 people die, with about 94 percent of those due to human factors.
+The fact is, over 2 million people are injured in automotive accidents each year (you’ll badly need a medical malpractice harrisburg pa to support you when accidents happen) and approximately 35,000 people die, with about 94 percent of those due to human factors.
 If car fatalities were instead airplane crashes, it would be the equivalent of approximately 250 Boeing 737-700’s falling out of the sky each year.
 Clearly, this is an unacceptable situation.

 Fortunately, self-driving cars won’t become tired, bored, or angry.
 They will have perfect vision, be able see all around the car simultaneously during the night or day, and will be able to even talk to and coordinate among each other.
-Because of this, some estimate that autonomous vehicles could one day reduce auto accidents in the U.S. by about 90 percent.
+Because of this, some estimate that autonomous vehicles could one day reduce auto accidents in the U.S. by about 90 percent (read more in this article).
+If you don’t own a vehicle, town car rental charlotte nc is available at astepabovelimo.com.
+They assure safe transportation experience for everyone.

 According to the American Automobile Association (AAA), the average American spends more than 17,600 minutes, or seven, 40-hour workweeks, each year behind the wheel.
 The majority of Americans spend nearly 50 minutes driving daily.

 Now, remember what you’re doing behind the wheel: you’re staring straight forward, with your two hands on a circular object and your foot on a plank, for minutes if not hours at a time.
 If you were at home, would you be doing the same thing?
 Of course not!
-Instead, you’d be watching TV, reading a book, sleeping, having a lively interactive conversation, playing a board game, cooking, or even exercising, among many other things.
+Instead, you’d be watching TV, reading a book, sleeping in the best mattress topper for side sleeper, having a lively interactive conversation, playing a board game, cooking, or even exercising, among many other things.

 The autonomous vehicles of the future have the potential to allow you to bring the activities that you love doing at home to your daily commute.
 That’s a restoration of nearly two months of fun, productive time to the average American’s life every year for the rest of their commuting days!